 Surgeon-reported satisfaction with the outcome was also high:

-The clinical trial implants were made by the clinical trial manufacturer in Montana in 2009.
+The clinical trial breast implants were made by the clinical trial manufacturer in Montana in 2009.
 Almost all deflations were due to early assembly defects.
-Because of this, manufacturing was moved in 2010 to a large, experienced, FDA-inspected manufacturer in California, which is where the commercial implants are manufactured today.
+Because of this, manufacturing was moved in 2010 to a large, experienced, FDA-inspected manufacturer in California, which is where the commercial breast implants are manufactured today.

 The FDA noted that the early manufacturing defects were addressed at the commercial manufacturing site with improved process controls and inspections.